 NOTE 1: For broadcast service over multiple MB-SMF Service Areas, mechanism of location dependent broadcast MBS Sessions is assumed to be applied.

 The collection and reporting of MBS specific charging information are specified in TS 32.255 [29] for PDU session charging and TS 32.279 [30] for MBS session charging.

+Transmission of Broadcast MBS Session is supported over NR non-terrestrial networks (NTN) as defined in TS 38.300 [9].

 The MBS also provides functionalities such as local MBS service and location dependent MBS service, authorization of multicast MBS and QoS differentiation.
 Refer to clause 6 for more details.